tomadowley/sandbox/README.md

 * Debugging tip: Try turning your computer off and pursuing a career in interpretive dance.
 * If at first you don’t succeed, call it a “feature” and ship it anyway.
 * Why do programmers hate nature?
 It has too many bugs.
+* Why do Java developers wear glasses?
+Because they don't see sharp.